Global catastrophe scenarios: Artificial intelligence

 The creators of a superintelligent entity could inadvertently give it goals that lead it to annihilate the human race.
-It has been suggested that if AI systems rapidly become super-intelligent, they may take unforeseen actions or out-compete humanity.
+It has been suggested that if AI systems rapidly become super-intelligent, they may take unforeseen actions or outcompete humanity.
 According to philosopher Nick Bostrom, it is possible that the first super-intelligence to emerge would be able to bring about almost any possible outcome it valued, as well as to foil virtually any attempt to prevent it from achieving its objectives.
 Thus, even a super-intelligence indifferent to humanity could be dangerous if it perceived humans as an obstacle to unrelated goals.
 In Bostrom's book Superintelligence, he defines this as the control problem.
 Physicist Stephen Hawking, Microsoft founder Bill Gates, and SpaceX founder Elon Musk have echoed these concerns, with Hawking theorizing that such an AI could "spell the end of the human race".

 In 2009, the Association for the Advancement of Artificial Intelligence (AAAI) hosted a conference to discuss whether computers and robots might be able to acquire any sort of autonomy, and how much these abilities might pose a threat or hazard.
 They noted that some robots have acquired various forms of semi-autonomy, including being able to find power sources on their own and being able to independently choose targets to attack with weapons.
 They also noted that some computer viruses can evade elimination and have achieved "cockroach intelligence".
 They noted that self-awareness, as depicted in science-fiction, is probably unlikely, but there are other potential hazards and pitfalls.
 Various media sources and scientific groups have noted separate trends in differing areas which might together result in greater robotic functionalities and autonomy, and which pose some inherent concerns.

 A survey of AI experts estimated that the chance of human-level machine learning having an "extremely bad (e.g., human extinction)" long-term effect on humanity is 5%.
 A 2008 survey by the Future of Humanity Institute estimated a 5% probability of extinction by super-intelligence by 2100.
 Eliezer Yudkowsky believes risks from artificial intelligence are harder to predict than any other known risks due to bias from anthropomorphism.
 Since people base their judgments of artificial intelligence on their own experience, he claims they underestimate the potential power of AI.